skajale786/FMCG_Supply_Chain_Breakdown_Dashboard/README.md

 5. Warehouse Breakdown in last 3 months

-How did I manage to come to these KPIs?
+How did I manage to finalize to these KPIs?

 The data was mainly about flood affected, electricty failure affected, storage issues, and other things.
 Also in the problem statement it is clearly mentioned that one has to make a dashboard where the target variable is the breakdown causing factors.
 From both these points it was data driven decision to track the above KPIs in my dashboard.